-Send Blue Alarm Time: Select DO NOT SEND BLUE ALARM, 100 MILLISECONDS through 100 SECONDS.
-Factory default is 10 SECONDS.
+Send Blue Alarm Time: Select DO NOT SEND BLUE ALARM (default), 100 MILLISECONDS through 100 SECONDS.
 Indicates the time the system will send a blue alarm to the central office and the CPE DS1 to cause calls in progress to disconnect.
 This is done when going into transfer mode and again when going out of transfer mode.